dchicchon/TweetTwitch/README.md

 4. Load your script in the `Tools > scripts` menu in OBS Studio.

 5. Make sure to have more than 1 scene in your stream.
 Once you start streaming and then switch scenes then you will tweet out your stream!
+Once your stream is over, it will send out an ending tweet with the elapsed duration of the stream.

+## Customization
+To customize the tweet that you post, be sure to change the variables `start_tweet` and `end_tweet`